Mount Marathon Race: History

 The Mount Marathon Race is one of a number of races believed to be among the oldest foot races in America.
 Various claims say it was first run in 1908, 1909, or 1912—but there is no evidence to support any date before the first organized run in 1915.
 The challenge was to run from downtown, to the top of the mountain and back, in under an hour.
-Legend says that it all started out as a bar bet between two "sourdoughs" (slang for gold miners), with one betting a man could race to the top of the mountain and back in less than an hour, and the other saying that wasn't possible.
+Legend says that it all started out as a bar bet between two "sourdoughs" (slang for people who have stayed in the North for many winters), with one betting a man could race to the top of the mountain and back in less than an hour, and the other saying that wasn't possible.
 The winning racer finished in one hour and twenty minutes.
 Since Seward is a port town, every arriving ship had its challenger who wanted to beat the one hour bet.
 This may have been how the race evolved.

 For the first official race, in 1915, local merchants donated prizes and suggested the race take place on the 4th of July.
 There was no official route—racers were free to choose their own trails to the summit and back.
 The winning runner, James Walters, finished in one hour, two minutes.

 The event was honored in February 2011 with an official induction into the Alaska Sports Hall of Fame.

-During the 2012 race, an Anchorage man, Michael LeMaitre, disappeared after last being seen by race officials approaching the summit.
+During the 2012 race, an Anchorage man, 65-year-old Michael LeMaitre, disappeared after last being seen by race officials approaching the summit.
 He was officially declared dead in August 2012, and his family reached a settlement with the Seward Chamber of Commerce in 2014.
 It was the first presumed fatality in the history of the race, which normally produces numerous injuries.
 In response to LeMaitre's disappearance and unusually severe injuries suffered by two other racers in 2012, several safety improvements were made prior to the 2013 race.

-In 2019. the juniors race was cancelled due to air quality concerns related to the Swan Lake Fire, which started in the Kenai National Wildlife Refuge on June 5; all racers were given the option to defer entry to 2020.
+In 2019, the juniors race was cancelled due to air quality concerns related to the Swan Lake Fire, which started in the Kenai National Wildlife Refuge on June 5; all racers were given the option to defer entry to 2020.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all entries being transferred to 2021.
 It also was cancelled in 1917–18 & 1942–45.